apache/mxnet/docs/system/operator_util.md

 crucial to construct a dependency graph.
 Gradient functions in the unified API is thus differentiated through the types of operands it takes for calculation.

-Before we continue on the operator interface, it is recommend to take a look at the [mshadow library guide](https://github.com/dmlc/mshadow/tree/master/guide) since actual calculations will be done in `mshadow::TBlob` structure.
+Before we continue on the SimpleOp interface, it is recommend to take a look at the [mshadow library guide](https://github.com/dmlc/mshadow/tree/master/guide) since actual calculations will be done in `mshadow::TBlob` structure.